EventStore/documentation/docs/cloud/faq/support.md

 ### If a node goes down in a cluster, how is the cluster recovered and who does it?

-If the issue is cloud provider related our staff manages the replacement.
+If the issue is cloud provider related, our staff manages the replacement.

 If it is customer load related an issue will be created with a call to action for the customer to address.

 Please ensure to learn about the SLA levels provided by Event Store Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement)